 The Celestial 48 is the largest boat on our list and is commonly sought after by the cruising fraternity.
 The problem is, these vessels are scarce on the used market.

-As a ketch rig with a shoal-draft, fin-keel design, the center-cockpit configuration is both comfortable and ideal for bluewater sailing.
+The Celestial 48 is a ketch rig with a shoal-draft, fin-keel design, and a center-cockpit configuration that is comfortable and ideal for bluewater sailing.
 One of our favorite features is the six-foot, two-inch headroom in the cabin, along with high-capacity water and fuel tanks.

 The Celestial 48 was built in China by the Xiamen boatyard, although it’s no longer in production.